How cannabis legalization is changing journalism

 The panel continued for an hour and a half, moving into a discussion of the biggest stories in cannabis journalism and opening the floor to questions.

-The discourse generated from the panel and the question period was fascinating, and the writers at Emerge Magazine will be investigating some of the topics brought up in them, including roadside drug tests, black-market cannabis retailers transitioning to legal sales and the history of terms within cannabis culture.
+The discourse generated from the panel and the question period was fascinating, and Emerge Magazine is investigating some of the topics that were brought up, including roadside drug tests, black-market cannabis retailers transitioning to legal sales and the history of terms within cannabis culture.